Raising Hope Banner v3 1

 We know receiving a new diagnosis can be overwhelming, and DSF is here to help.
 Begin by registering for our Family Network to stay connected and gain access to support tools, such as our Newly Diagnosed Patient Kit.
 DSF also has a downloadable Newly Diagnosed Checklist to help you get organized.
 Connecting with other families also navigating life with Dravet syndrome can be an incredible support and you can learn from their wealth of lived experience.
 DSF moderates Facebook Support Groups for parents and primary caregivers of patients living with Dravet syndrome.

 There is no cure for Dravet syndrome.
 Dravet syndrome is caused by an underlying gene mutation that disrupts the way the cells in the brain communicate.
 To truly cure Dravet syndrome, you would need to correct this gene mutation in the DNA of every cell that needs the SCN1A-Nav1.1 sodium channel.
 However, there are many different efforts underway by both academic research labs and biotechnology/pharmaceutical companies to better address this underlying issue and treat the root cause of Dravet syndrome.
 Therapies that compensate for the SCN1A gene mutation directly may be able to truly modify the disease and treat more than just the seizures.
+Some genetic-based therapies for Dravet syndrome are currently being tested in human clinical trials (as of June 2024).

 The majority of individuals with Dravet syndrome (80% or more) reach adulthood.
 Patients with Dravet syndrome face a 15-20% mortality rate due to Sudden Unexpected Death in Epilepsy (SUDEP), prolonged seizures, seizure-related accidents such as drowning, and infections.